TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/javascript/index.md

 } else {
     console.log(input%2 === 0 ?
 'Even' : 'Odd');
 }

 ```

 {% endraw %}

-[Even Odd](https://sampleprograms.io/projects/even-odd) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Even Odd in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Manan Gill

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 12 2019 10:08:50.
-The solution was first committed on Oct 11 2019 16:27:51.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution